rks101/isdp/README.md

 [Null Byte](https://null-byte.wonderhowto.com/how-to/hack-like-pro-spy-anyone-part-1-hacking-computers-0156376/) on wonderhowto.com is a nice and scary read, at least to get a hang of what is possible in practice.

 This thread is incomeplete without the mention of Offensive Security (OffSec) from where [Kali Linux](https://www.kali.org/), [Exploit-DB](https://www.exploit-db.com/),etc. have come up.
-Kali linux has a long list of tools that can be used for OSINT and gathering details and working with tools of interest for checking on security and fun.
+Kali linux has a long list of tools that can be used for OSINT and gathering details and working with tools of interest for checking on security and experiencing the joy of learning.

 ----